your-tools/tsrc/docs/guide/merge_requests.md

 !!! note
     The full config file format is described in the [reference](../ref/formats.md).

-The second step is to tell `tsrc` about the HTTP url of your GitLab instance.

-This is used to call the [GitLab HTTP API](https://docs.gitlab.com/ce/api/) (currently using version *4*)
+The second step is to tell `tsrc` about the HTTP url of your GitLab instance, which is needed to call the [GitLab HTTP API](https://docs.gitlab.com/ce/api/) (currently using version *4*).

 This is done in the *manifest* file: